eliasdewa14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switches the current user to the other(betty) user
+username of the current user